Article134-tech/lititzbmx-docs/standards/LBS-002-Artifact-Numbering-Standards.md

 - Awards, trophies, and plaques
 - Documents, photographs, and printed materials
 - Artwork and promotional materials
-- Other historically significant BMX objects accepted into the archive
+- Other historically significant BMX objects accepted into the archive.

 ---